typotheque/text-shaping/docs/glyphs.md

     k_ssa      # क्ष; k + ssa
     r_u        # रु; r + u

+For a written unit or phonetic segment, there can be three levels of naming clarity:

+1. Names with a modifier
+    - For example: “dental/soft ta” vs. “retroflex/hard ta”, “vocalic r”, “heavy ya”.
+    - This style is informative, but may look confusing when nested in phrasal names, for example, when naming a phonetic composition (e.g., `h_vocalic_r` for ‹हृ›).
+2. Unicode-style names
+    - For example: “ta” vs. “tta”, “aa”, “rha”.
+    - Although looking unnatural, this style works well in nested phrasal names (e.g., `tt_ttha` for ‹ट्ठ›), but not so well for transcribing words.
+3. Language-specific transcriptions
+    - For example: “virama” for _virāma_, “prishthamatra” for _pṛṣṭhamātrā_, “tha” and “ta” for _ta_ and _ṭa_ in Tamil.
+    - In order to transcribe words in basic Latin letters, certain phonetic segments are folded into one, introducing ambiguity.

 Unicode character names are decent sources of direct and phrasal terms for atomically encoded glyphs.
 But some naming normalization can be helpful.

 Use generic terms instead, if a group of glyphs apparently conform to a generic system, such as the Sanskrit alphabet: